codecrafters-io/build-your-own-interpreter/solutions/go/01-ry8/explanation.md

 if len(fileContents) > 0 {
 	panic("Scanner not implemented")
 } else {
-	fmt.Println("EOF  NULL") // Placeholder, remove this line when implementing the scanner }
+	fmt.Println("EOF  null") // Placeholder, remove this line when implementing the scanner }
 ```